TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

   \frac{|\lambda_{2,3}|}{|\lambda_{1}|} \approx 0.66 < 1,
 $$

-we can still use Equation {eq}`Eq:PowerMethod:GenSol-2` to conclude that, except for very unfortunate initial vectors, the method will lead to a dominant eigenvector.
+we can still use Equation {eq}`Eq:PowerMethod:GenSol-2` to conclude that the method will lead to a dominant eigenvector.
 As it did indeed.

 ::::